Happy New Year everyone!

 “Don’t die with your music still in you” – Wayne Dyer.

-As we get into 2013, I am clear that I am here to make the most of my life and I want to help others do the same.
+As we get into the New Year, I am clear that I am here to make the most of my life and I want to help others do the same.
 And that’s my music.

 What’s YOUR music?
 And when will you begin to play it?

-Remember, you make the rules in your life – so it’s time to forget all your old rules in 2013!
+Remember, you make the rules in your life – so it’s time to forget all your old rules this year!

 “The golden rule is there are no rules” – George Bernard Shaw